closerdao/tdf-game-guide/02_roles-and-stakeholders/visitor.md

 ## Friends Booking System

-Anyone with an active booking may invite a guest for a short stay.
-The inviter is responsible for:
+Anyone with an active booking may invite a guest for a short stay. **A host must onboard any friend booking** and is responsible for:
-- **Onboarding** - Introducing the guest to community norms
+- **Onboarding** - Introducing the guest to community norms and safety protocols
 - **Bed Preparation** - Ensuring accommodation is ready
 - **Meals** - Providing or arranging meals
 - **Transport** - Handling transportation needs
+- **Community Integration** - Ensuring the guest understands and follows community guidelines

 ## Food Program